interledger/rfcs/0029-stream/0029-stream.md

 STREAM packets are completely encrypted so endpoints must try to decrypt and parse them to determine whether a given packet was sent by the other endpoint of a connection.
 Incoming Prepare packets whose data cannot be decrypted with the expected shared secret MUST be rejected with `F06: Unexpected Payment` errors.

 ### 4.3.
-Client Address Communication and Connection Migration

-When a client connects to a server, they MUST communicate their ILP address to the server using a `ConnectionNewAddress` frame.

-Either endpoint MAY change their ILP address at any point during a connection by sending a `ConnectionNewAddress` frame.
-To ensure the new address is received and acknowledged, implementations MAY choose to send these frames only in ILP Prepare packets.

-Implementations SHOULD wait for a valid response (encrypted with the same shared secret) from the new address to validate the new path.
-STREAM uses the authenticated request/response packets in lieu of [QUIC's explicit Path Validation](https://quicwg.github.io/base-drafts/draft-ietf-quic-transport.html#rfc.section.6.7).
-Implementations SHOULD refrain from sending large numbers of packets or large amounts of data to a new ILP address before validating the path to avoid being tricked into participating in a Denial of Service (DoS) attack on a third-party endpoint.
+Optional Connection Details

 #### 4.3.1.
+Client Address Communication (Receivers Only)

+When a client connects to a server, the client MAY communicate its ILP Address to the server using a  `ConnectionNewAddress` frame.
+This allows the client to function as a receiver on the Connection.
+Without this frame, a server would not have a destination address to send packets to a client.

+In the most advanced scenarios where clients and servers are both capable of simultaneously sending and receiving, the `ConnectionNewAddress` frame enables bi-directional payment flows.
+However, the frame is OPTIONAL because clients are commonly not capable of receiving.
+For example, a client may not be accessible from a routable ILP Address.

+#### 4.3.2.
+Connection Migration (Receivers Only)

+If an endpoint supports receiving, then the endpoint MAY change its ILP Address at any point during a connection by sending a `ConnectionNewAddress` frame.
+To ensure the new address is received and acknowledged, implementations MAY choose to send these frames only in ILP Prepare packets, although certain connections may not support this (e.g., a receiver emitting this frame to a non-receiving sender will only be able to propagate this frame in a fulfill or reject packet).

+Senders encountering this frame SHOULD wait for a valid response (encrypted with the same shared secret) from the new address to validate the new path.
+STREAM relies upon this authenticated request/response packet flow in lieu of [QUIC's explicit Path Validation](https://quicwg.github.io/base-drafts/draft-ietf-quic-transport.html#rfc.section.6.7), so implementations SHOULD refrain from sending large numbers of packets or large amounts of data to a new ILP address before validating the path to avoid being tricked into participating in a Denial of Service (DoS) attack on a third-party endpoint.

+#### 4.3.3.
 Connection Asset Details

-Each endpoint MAY expose their asset details by sending a `ConnectionAssetDetails` frame.
-This frame is optional because some use-cases do not require it.
+Either endpoint MAY expose its asset details by sending a `ConnectionAssetDetails` frame in a stream packet with sequence value of zero (`0`).

-Asset details exposed by this frame MUST not change during the lifetime of a Connection.
+Asset details, whether exposed by this frame or obtained by a higher-layer protocol, MUST not change during the lifetime of a Connection.
+Endpoints that encounter a `ConnectionAssetDetails` frame in a packet with a non-zero sequence number SHOULD ignore the frame.

+This frame is OPTIONAL because the frame is generally only useful for senders who wish to verify the amount received on a path.
+For example, a client or server that only functions as a sender, but not a receiver, does not need to emit this frame if the endpoint on the other side of the connection does not need the information.
+Refer to Section 3.4 (Exchange Rates) for more information.

+ If a receiver receives a `ConnectionAssetDetails` frame that contradicts either the asset details in a previously encountered frame, or contradicts the asset details supplied by a higher-layer protocol, then the receiver SHOULD close the connection because it would be ambiguous which asset details are authoritative.

 ### 4.4.
 Streams